 1) Full physical address of all additional properties owned or partially owned by the borrower

-The lender would like to understand how much of the borrower’s assets and liabilities are tied up in real estate.
+The lender would like to understand how much of your assets and liabilities are tied up in real estate, they will require additional details to do so.

 2) Recent mortgage statement(s)